-Infrastructure theme Infrastructure Trigger point for delivery 20 Open space, recreation & play Country Park with joint visitor / community centre for Henley Gate.
+Infrastructure theme recreational facilities that would be secured for use by the community.
+Infrastructure of a secondary school within the SPD site in accordance with a timetable to be agreed.
+Phased contributions proportionate to pupil yield shall be secured throughout each stage of the development.
+Trigger point for delivery 17 Open space, recreation & play Country Park with joint visitor / community centre (with potential for dual community centre use) for Henley Gate.
 Phasing for tree planting and landscaping to be agreed and commenced at an early stage in the development of Henley Gate.
 Completion and land transfer of initial ancillary works to include visitor facility / community centre and works compound prior to the occupation of 500 dwellings in Henley Gate.
-Capital and maintenance contributions (or in- kind provision by the Henley Gate developer) and transfer of the remaining land will be secured at an appropriate stage in the development.
+Capital and maintenance contributions (or inkind provision by the Henley Gate developer) and transfer of the remaining land will be secured at an appropriate stage in the development.
 Swimming contribution (off-site) Contributions to be secured at an appropriate stage in the development and used to enhance and maintain existing facilities.
 Community facilities District & Local Centres including community buildings with integrated library facilities & police office (where required) alongside new health centre & reserved sites for community use.
 Delivery linked to development of each neighbourhood - see entries in the Neighbourhood Infrastructure Tables which follow below.
 Funding for community development support officer(s).
 Contributions to be secured on commencement of early phases of development to ensure officer(s) in post prior to first dwelling occupation.
 Utilities Any strategic improvements to electricity & gas supply.
 As required.
 Any strategic improvements to water supply.
 As required.
 Any strategic improvements to sewerage system.
 As required.
 Any strategic infrastructure needed to deliver low carbon development.
 In accordance with agreed low carbon framework to be agreed prior to the commencement of development.
 Strategic SuDS infrastructure & connections.
 In accordance with agreed phasing plan prior to the commencement of development.

-20 Unless otherwise agreed with Ipswich Borough Council and included in the Infrastructure Delivery Plan to be submitted to and approved by the Council
+&lt;sup>17 Unless otherwise agreed with Ipswich Borough Council and included in the Infrastructure Delivery Plan to be submitted to and approved by the Council